CREWS FIGHT VANDENBERG AFB WILDLAND FIRE - UPDATE

 VANDENBERG AIR FORCE BASE, Calif. --

-The 1,200 acre Canyon Fire on south Vandenberg, Sept.
-18, 2016, is burning at what responders describe as a “slow to moderate speed”.
+The Canyon Fire on south Vandenberg AFB grew to 4,528 acres Sunday night, continuing to burn at what responders describe as a “slow to moderate speed”.

 More information to follow as the situation develops, and the current situation is subject to change.